Overview Link to heading

 Software Basic terminal usage, including using a text editor and installing software through

-.
+apt.
 Hardware Basic understanding of interfacing with Raspberry Pi gpio.

 A good place to start with Raspberry Pi is by using the imager.